Renault's exit gives Volvo more freedom to restructure

 For Gothenburg-based Volvo, shares of which have risen 30 percent since their June lows, the sale reduces the chances of French politics interfering with its efforts to cope with the deep downturn in Europe, its biggest market.

-Volvo's truck brands include the French-based Renault Trucks unit, as well as Mack Trucks in the United States and Japan's UD Trucks.
+Volvo's truck brands include the French-based Renault Trucks unit, which has often underperformed the rest of the group.

 "We take a positive view on the sale.
 Any instances where French politics might enter the boardroom are removed, and that will make it easier should they need to restructure," Nordea's Eriksson said.